Alpinestars (band): The EPs (1999–2000)

 The band debuted in August 1999 with a limited edition EP titled "Las Vegas."
 Its third track, "Interlaken," became the most requested track on Steve Lamacq's Radio 1 evening show.
 The band followed up with two more EPs, "Silicon Chick" in November 1999, and "Kitzbuhel Weekend" in March 2000.
 A single taken from this latter EP became a "Single of the Week" in NME magazine.

 B.A.S.I.C. and White Noise (2000–2003)

 In July 2000, Alpinestars released their first commercial single "77 Sunset Strip," which they followed up with their first full-length album B.A.S.I.C. (standing for "Beginner's All-Purpose Symbolic Instruction Code").
-B.A.S.I.C. was released in September 2000 by Faith and Hope, and later rereleased in 2003 by Guidance Recordings.
+B.A.S.I.C. was released in September 2000 by Faith and Hope, and rereleased in 2003 by Guidance Recordings.
 It was praised by numerous magazines, despite being hard to find.

 Alpinestars left Faith and Hope in 2001 and released their second major album, White Noise, a year later, with Riverman Records and Astralwerks (for the US release).
 Both Woolgar and Thomas contributed vocals for songs on White Noise, and Brian Molko, lead singer of Placebo, lent Alpinestars his voice for "Carbon Kid".
 According to Woolgar, "We wanted to get away from the sampler duo mentality."